-Property and equipment are recorded at cost or the fair market value on the date of purchase or donation.
+Property and equipment is recorded at cost or the fair market value on the date of purchase or donation.
 Depreciation has been provided in the financial statements utilizing the straight-line method over the estimated useful lives of the assets.
 Expenditures for maintenance and repairs are charged to operations as incurred.
-Significant renovations and replacements which improve and extend the life of the asset are capitalized.
+Significant renovations and replacements which improve and extend the life of the asset are capitalized on the Statements of Financial Position.